Resource Center

 Should I buy a Used Wood Splitter or New? - This is one of the those "catch 22" questions.
 Used log splitters are like cars I guess.
 There are good deals out there but you have to find them.

-What's The Deal With Half Beam Splitters?
+What’s the Deal With Half-Beam Log Splitters?

 halfbeam.jpgfullbeam.jpg